leoposc/uibk-pp/07/README.md

 1) Compile the given program [analysis.c](analysis.c) with gcc 12.2.0 (`module load  gcc/12.2.0-gcc-8.5.0-p4pe45v`) and the flags `-O2 -ftree-vectorize -fopt-info-vec-all-internals`.
 2) Examine the output.
 What information about dependence analysis can you find in the output?
 Can you identify any information pointing to successful or unsuccessful vectorization?
 Does the compiler perform any analysis beyond checking for dependencies and semantic correctness?
 What are your findings?

+#### Dependence Analysis:

+In some cases, the analysis identifies "bad data dependence" or a "missed" dependency, which suggests that vectorization might not be possible due to data dependencies.

+#### successful or unsuccessful vectorization:

+Indicates when a loop is successfully vectorized (-> What kind of vectorization) and when it fails to vectorize.

+#### beyond checking for dependencies and semantic correctness

+scalar cycle detection, vectorization factor determination, data reference alignment analysis, and profitability estimation

+#### Specific Findings:

+1) analysis.c:27, vectorization failed due to function calls or unanalyzable data references (printf function call).
+2) analysis.c:22, vectorization failed due to non-affine evolution of offsets and bad data dependencies.
+3) analysis.c:10, vectorization succeeded with a vectorization factor of 4 (vector length), indicating that the loop iterations can be efficiently parallelized.

 ## Exercise 3 (1 Point)

 ### Description